What is a Shear Connection?

-Angle Connections are L-shaped brackets that hold the parent and child member together.
+Angle Connections are L-shaped brackets that hold the parent and child members together.
 The connection can have either one L-shaped bracket on one side or two brackets on both sides.
-Having two brackets (double angle connections), increases the rigidity of the connection but makes its stronger in resisting shear forces.
-The most common configuration of angle connections are that two sides of the connection are bolted the use of bolts reduces the cost.
+Having two brackets (double angle connections), increases the rigidity of the connection but makes it stronger in resisting shear forces.
+The most common configuration of angle connections is that two sides of the connection are bolted the use of bolts reduces the cost.

 Single Plate Connection

-Much like the angle connections, Single Plate Connection uses a single plate to hold togehter the two memebers.
+Much like the angle connections, the Single Plate Connection uses a single plate to hold together the two members.
 It can be welded or bolted to the child member but is welded to the parent member.
-As it is welded to the parent member, it normally is more costly to use a single plate connection than a angle connection.
+As it is welded to the parent member, it normally is more costly to use a single plate connection than an angle connection.

 As the name implies, this connection uses a T-shaped section to join the parent and child member.
 This greatly increases its strength towards shear and moment loads.
 As such, the bearing strength of the connection becomes important.

-Seated Connections use L-shaped brackets to connect the parent and child member together.
+Seated Connections use L-shaped brackets to connect the parent and child members together.
 They differ from angle connections as they connect at the flange of both the parent and child members.
 However, similar to the angle connection, they can be welded or bolted.
-They are normally attached with a stability bracket which is connected at the web or the flange of the child member.
+They are normally attached with a stability bracket which is connected to the web or the flange of the child member.

 Source: SkyCiv Connection Design Software